Piper Cooks

 • Chop almonds in a food processor or with a knife until finely chopped.
 Combine with almond flour, zest, and salt.

 • In a medium pot, combine the sugar, cream, and butter.
-Bring to boil, boil for one minute, until the sugar has dissolved.
+Bring to a boil, and then boil for one minute, until the sugar has dissolved.

 • Remove from heat and add remaining ingredients.
 Stir.

-• Let cool 15-20 minutes or until it's at a temperature you can handle.15 minute timer
+• Let cool 15-20 minutes or until it's at a temperature you can handle.

 • Scoop teaspoons of batter onto the baking sheet.
 (1 - 1.5 teaspoons in size)

 • Melt chocolate in the microwave.
-Start with 30 seconds and then follow up with 15 second intervals, stirring in between, until chocolate is melted.
+Start with 30 seconds and then follow up with 15-second intervals, stirring in between, until the chocolate is melted.
 Dip a fork into the chocolate and drizzle over top of the cookies.

 • Cool in fridge to set chocolate.
 Store in fridge or freezer.